-In this quarter, for Pilot 1A, the technical memoranda on the impacts of bringing in a new source of supply from the LVE Project through the SBA and blending that supply with the RWS either in San Antonio Reservoir or directly at the Sunol Valley Water Treatment Plant (Sunol WTP) were completed.
+In this quarter, for Pilot 1A, a final report which includes the technical memoranda on the impacts of bringing in a new source of supply from the LVE Project through the SBA and blending that supply with the RWS either in San Antonio Reservoir or directly at the Sunol Valley Water Treatment Plant (Sunol WTP) was drafted.
 An Executive Summary and final presentation are being prepared.
 Together with the final Technical Memoranda, this will feed into the BARR SWAP analysis.